Inelastic Coupled-Channel Eikonal Scattering: Inelastic coupled-channel eikonal in QFT

 It is convenient to explore multi-channel scattering in the probe limit of quantum field theory.
 In this limit, the QFT amplitudes coincide with those of potential scattering theory.
 This allows us to make contact with several results in the literature and to exploit results in eikonal and potential theory.
 We start by reviewing how the probe limit emerges from QFT scattering amplitudes in the eikonal limit.
 Here we will closely follow Weinberg's discussion in \cite{Weinberg:1995mt}, generalised to account for multiple channels.

 It is useful to start by briefly reviewing the standard eikonal approximation\footnote{See eg. \cite{DiVecchia:2023frv} for a detailed review.}.
 To this end, consider a generic $2\rightarrow 2$ amplitude containing massive particles with initial momenta $p_i$ and final momenta $p'_i = p_i + q_i$.
-Focusing on diagrams with $N$ messenger exchanges, we find the following contribution
+Focusing on the diagram in figure \ref{figure1} with $N$ messenger exchanges, we find the following contribution

 where $ G(\ell_i)$ are the $N$ messenger propagators and $I_N$ is determined by the Feynman rules.

 \tikzset{every picture/.style={line width=0.75pt}}

 In the eikonal regime, we take the messenger momenta $\ell_i$ to be negligible compared to $p_i$.
 In terms of the mandelstam variables, this implies that $s \gg t$.
 In this regime, the dominant contribution to $I_N$ is of the form